joel-tuberosa/python-fasta/README.md

 python3 setup.py build
 sudo python3 setup.py install
 ```
-This will install a serie of scripts in /usr/local/bin/.
+This will install the module fasta containing reader and writer functions, as well as a serie of scripts in /usr/local/bin/.

 ## Scripts